garrandall/popular-music-data/tracks/love-attack-james-carr.md

 Now my love life was nothing
 In fact, it was a blank
-Until you came along, ooh wee
+Until you came along, oh wee
 You put a little tiger in my tank

 Can't you see you got me